mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2406.07973v1">Unique Security and Privacy Threats of Large Language Model: A
+  <h3><a href="http://arxiv.org/abs/2406.07973v2">Unique Security and Privacy Threats of Large Language Model: A
   Comprehensive Survey</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2024-06-12T07:55:32Z</p>
   <details>
     <summary>More Details</summary>
-    <p><b>Authors:</b> Shang Wang, Tianqing Zhu, Bo Liu, Ding Ming, Xu Guo, Dayong Ye, Wanlei Zhou</p>
+    <p><b>Authors:</b> Shang Wang, Tianqing Zhu, Bo Liu, Ming Ding, Xu Guo, Dayong Ye, Wanlei Zhou, Philip S. Yu</p>
     <p><b>Summary:</b> With the rapid development of artificial intelligence, large language models
-(LLMs) have made remarkable progress in natural language processing.
-These models are trained on large amounts of data to demonstrate powerful language understanding and generation capabilities for various applications, from machine translation and chatbots to agents.
-However, LLMs have exposed a variety of privacy and security issues during their life cycle, which have become the focus of academic and industrial attention.
-Moreover, these risks LLMs face are pretty different from previous traditional language models.
-Since current surveys lack a clear taxonomy of unique threat models based on diverse scenarios, we highlight unique privacy and security issues based on five
-scenarios: pre-training, fine-tuning, RAG system, deploying, and LLM-based agent.
-Concerning the characteristics of each risk, this survey provides potential threats and countermeasures.
-The research on attack and defense situations LLMs face can provide feasible research directions, making more areas reap LLMs' benefits.</p>
+(LLMs) have made remarkable advancements in natural language processing.
+These models are trained on vast datasets to exhibit powerful language understanding and generation capabilities across various applications, including machine translation, chatbots, and agents.
+However, LLMs have revealed a variety of privacy and security issues throughout their life cycle, drawing significant academic and industrial attention.
+Moreover, the risks faced by LLMs differ significantly from those encountered by traditional language models.
+Given that current surveys lack a clear taxonomy of unique threat models across diverse scenarios, we emphasize the unique privacy and security threats associated with five specific scenarios: pre-training, fine-tuning, retrieval-augmented generation systems, deployment, and LLM-based agents.
+Addressing the characteristics of each risk, this survey outlines potential threats and countermeasures.
+Research on attack and defense situations can offer feasible research directions, enabling more areas to benefit from LLMs.</p>
   </details>
 </div>